 Another bonus is at-seat power, although I’m starting to expect that on all (modern) long-haul flights (as an aside, I’m going to be spending 10 hours on an old-school Boeing 747 in about six weeks’ time; now that will be a shock to the system!).
 Add to that free Wifi, which is another thing airlines could learn from Emirates, and, to be fair, Fly Norwegian, and you’ve got a pretty decent in-flight experience (although potentially less so for those who had to put up with my excited in-flight tweets!).

 The free Wifi, by the way, is only for two hours (per device) and includes a relatively small 10Mb data limit.
 However, for the earth-shattering sum of $1, you can buy a 500Mb allowance that lasts all flight which is close enough to free that I’m not arguing!
-That said, the free Wifi on the flight from Dubai to Hong Kong was good enough to finishing posting this Travel Spot, so I’m suitably impressed.
+It’s also pretty decent in terms of connectivity and data rates: the free Wifi on the flight from Dubai to Hong Kong was good enough to finishing posting this Travel Spot, so I’m suitably impressed.

-As usual, I booked an exit row/bulkhead seat (bulkhead in this case).
-This is because I really need to the extra legroom (see my previous comments about space) and because I like to work on my laptop during flights (usually writing Coffee Spot posts like this one), something at seat-power as made feasible on long-haul flights.
+As usual, I booked an exit row/bulkhead seat (bulkhead in this case) to give me extra legroom (see my previous comments about space) and to allow me to work on my laptop (usually writing Coffee Spot posts like this one), something at seat-power as made feasible on long-haul flights.
 And now, with Wifi, I can publish them too!

-It was at this point that I discovered another Emirates bonus: I didn’t have to pay for the privilege.
-Unlike some other airlines, who charge for these seats, Emirates just let me select it.
-Since I usually pay anywhere between £35 to £70 for an exit row/bulkhead seat, over the two legs of this flight, not paying extra for my seat could easily have saved me more than the extra I paid to fly with Emirates.
+It was while booking that I discovered another Emirates bonus: I didn’t have to pay for the privilege.
+Unlike some other airlines, who charge extra for these seats, Emirates just let me select it.
+Since I usually pay anywhere between £35 to £70 for an exit row/bulkhead seat, over the two legs of this flight, not paying for my seat could easily have saved me more than the extra I paid to fly with Emirates.
 Bonus!

 What else?
 The food was good, but not outstanding.
-Then again, I’ve never had airline food that is.
-On the other hand, the meals I was served were as good as any I’ve had on board a plane (and that includes the time I was bumped up to Economy Plus on British Airways).
+Then again, I’ve never had outstanding airline food.
+On the other hand, the meals were as good as any I’ve had on board a plane (and that includes the time I was bumped up to Economy Plus on British Airways).
 The only exception to this was the sticky toffee pudding that I had for dessert on the way to Dubai.
 This was sublime, easily the best I’ve had on a plane, and far better than many I’ve paid a lot of money for in restaurants.

 Regular Travel Spot readers will know that I have single-handedly improved airline coffee over the last couple of years by virtue of making my own.
 I’ve been taking my Aeropress, grinder and scales on flights with me, then getting the crew to provide a pot of hot water.
 However, I will admit that it’s a bit of a faff and, after being told off on an overnight flight back from the US for “grinding my beans too loudly” (and no, that’s not a euphemism), I’ve decided to experiment on this trip.